Perfect Chocolate Chip Cookies

-This Chocolate Chip Cookies Recipe is a new family favorite, and will win friends and influence people.
+This Chocolate Chip Cookies Recipe is a new family favorite, and an excellent way to win friends and influence people.

 As a parent, it’s been fun to watch our children learn and grow, especially when it comes to cooking.
 Our college-bound daughter is becoming quite proficient in the kitchen.
 She’ll decide to cook something, look up the recipe and proceed on her own.
 It’s usually cookies or brownies or cake.
 Like mother, like daughter, right?